Training design classes for the marketing executive

 Working in creative teams.

-How to remain objective and discussion.
+How to remain objective and open to discussion.
 Ego versus overnight judgment.
-And the profound advantage of not caring too much (from a book on principles of negotiation).
+And the profound advantage of not caring too much (from Herb Cohen's book on principles of negotiation).

 How to buy art, illustration, photography.
 Usage, ownership, work-for-hire.